gutelfuldead/MLP_MNIST_Project/README.md

-Multi-Layer Perceptron Analysis on NMIST handwriting set
+Multi-Layer Perceptron Analysis on MNIST handwriting set
 --------------------------------------------------------
 Done for completion of UFL EEL5840: Elements of Machine Intelligence.